cwk0507/MSDM5001/readme.txt

 Q3:
 1. Change directory to where the file MSDM 5001_h1_q3.sh is located.
 2. Run the command "bash MSDM5001_h1_q3.sh blocklist.xml".
-Here, the filr blocklist.xml is located at the same directory of MSDM5001_h1_q3.sh.
+Here, the file blocklist.xml is located at the same directory of MSDM5001_h1_q3.sh.
 If not, the path of blocklist.xml should be specified.
 3. Two files blockid.txt and email.txt will be created.
 4. blockid.txt store the output of Q3.1
 5. email.txt stores the output of Q3.2